 Employment

 You might be eligible for the U.S. green card under the reason of employment if you are a first, second, or third-preference immigrant worker.
-There are also some other categories that fall under the scope of employment, such as investing and a physician national interest waiver, but the deeming eligibility for these can vary and should be discussed with a knowledgeable attorney.
+There are also some other categories that fall under the scope of employment, such as investing or an EB1 national interest waiver, but the deeming eligibility for these can vary and should be discussed with a knowledgeable immigration attorney.

 Now, let’s look at the different types of immigrant workers that can qualify for a green card under the grounds of employment.